fausses fesses sueur

 The winter brake

-Winter puts our body in "energy-saving" mode:
+Winter puts our bodies into "energy-saving" mode:

-• Less skin exposure and physical contacts
+• Less skin exposure and physical contact

 3. Psychological and social factors

-The mood of the season
+The season's mood

 Social rhythms

-4. Food, sports, all that.
+4. Diet, sport, and all that.

 Key nutrients 🍋🍒 🍆